 Stem + Glory is the kind of place where turning plants into food is something of an artform.
 These vegan-friendly folk have two premises in Cambridge.
 Their new King St venue is the place to head when you’re in a rush but mustn’t miss your five-a-day.
 It’s healthy fast food where coffee and cake meets quinoa and carrots.
-Alternately, book a table at Chesterton Road and take your time sipping vegan wine over food that’s nothing but good for you.
+Alternatively, book a table at Chesterton Road and take your time sipping vegan wine over food that’s nothing but good for you.

 Enjoy classic afternoon tea in a room that looks as good as the scones taste.
 The Tamburlaine Hotel is a hop-skip-and-a-jump from Cambridge’s main station.
 Hidden inside its modern exterior is the seriously pretty Garden Room.
-Prop yourself up on a velvet sofa and indulge in traditional afternoon tea whilst admiring the Victorian wallpaper.
+Prop yourself up on a velvet sofa and indulge in traditional afternoon tea while admiring the Victorian wallpaper.

 Another Grantchester haunt (yes, it’s time to dust off those walking boots), The Rupert Brooke is the place to go if you want the leafy surrounds of Grantchester but something a little more upmarket than the Red Lion.
 You can get everything here, from breakfast, lunch and dinner, to Sunday roasts and afternoon tea.

 A lovely Mediterranean-influenced brunch and lunch spot in the tourist heartland.
 Just across the road from King’s College Chapel is The Senate, an unpretentious restaurant offering everything from morning eggs through to evening steaks.
 It’s especially good as a lunch spot, with antipasti sharing boards and khobez flatbreads taking a ‘quick bite’ to the next level.
-Treat yourself to a gin & Earl Grey martini.
+Treat yourself to a gin and Earl Grey martini.

-A very nice restaurant in a very old building with some very nice ales.
+A very nice restaurant in a very old building with some very decent ales.
 Need we say more?
 You can’t swing a cat in Cambridge without it hitting its furry head against another great inn serving quality food.
 The selling point of St John’s Chop House is real ale decanted straight from the cask.
 Soak it up with – what else – a locally-sourced chop and seasonal veg.

 Price: Mid-range/high-end (affordable set lunch menu).

-This fun North African restaurant is loved by local students.
+This vibrant North African restaurant is loved by students.
 If you’ve got creaky hips, this might not be the best restaurant in Cambridge for you.
 A visual feast of bright fabrics, Bedouin seats its diners down low on cushion-covered carved wooden furniture.
 Its affordable menu features well-seasoned, succulent tagines for you to top off with Algerian desserts.

-Price: Mid-range with some cheap set-menu options for groups.
+Price: Mid-range with some cheap set menu options for groups.